-This is to confirm that, to the best of our knowledge, all of Boston Partners Global Investors Inc.'s investment activity during the quarter noted above, on behalf of TCERA LCV account has been consistent with the investment policies and restrictions set forth in the Investment Advisory agreement, Investment Guidelines and Investment Policy Statement and that the portfolio is in compliance with those policies and restrictions below.
+This is to confirm that, to the best of our knowledge, all of Boston Partners Global Investors Inc.'s those policies and restrictions below.

+Investment Guidelines and Investment Policy Statement and that the portfolio is in compliance with

-Guidelines: In Compliance Exception At least 80% of the portfolio will be invested in companies with market capitalizations within the range of the Russell 1000 Value Index. Ø Number of Holdings: 75-100 Account holdings in any one issuer shall not exceed the greater of the Benchmark weight plus 1 percentage point or 5% of the Account, measured at market value, in either case, determined at the time of purchase.
-V Maximum Cash Allocation 5% V No individual economic sector shall represent more than 35% of the portfolio. Ø No more than 15% invested in foreign securities
+Guidelines: In Compliance Exception At least 80% of the portfolio will be invested in companies with market capitalizations within the range of the Russell 1000 Value Index. Ø L.M.
+Number of Holdings: 75-100 Account holdings in any one issuer shall not exceed the greater of the Benchmark weight plus 1 percentage point or 5% of the Account, measured at market value, in either case, determined at the time of purchase.
+Maximum Cash Allocation 5% V No individual economic sector shall represent more than 35% of the portfolio. Ø No more than 15% invested in foreign securities